emmaexe/guildbot/SETUP.md

   - minLength - the minimum length of the text that can be entered into this field

   - maxLength - the maximum length of the text that can be entered into this field

+**tickets** contains configuration for the bot's ticket system.
+The bot uses its own ticket system for guild applications.
+A button for opening tickets can be summoned using ``/summon ticket-button``.
+The /ticket command is intended for staff only and server permissions should be setup that way.

+- **enabled** indicates whether the ticket system should be enabled or not.

+- **ticketTranscript** indicates whether the ticket system should generate and log a transcript of the ticket once it is closed.

+- **userHasTranscript** indicates whether the ticket system should generate and send a transcript of the ticket to the user once it is closed.

+- **userCanClose** indicates whether the user can close the ticket using the close button or if only moderators can do that.

+- **categoryId** is the discord ID of the category in which the ticket channel should be created.

 **chatbridge** is a list of configuration options regarding the two way discord-minecraft chat bridge for the guild.
 This option requires a separate minecraft account so that the bot can be in the guild at all times sitting in limbo watching guildchat and relaying messages between /gc and a channel in your discord server.